alexandroid000/alexandroid000.github.io/_pages/about.md

 My Ph.D. in Computer Science (2020) is from the University of Illinois at Urbana-Champaign, advised by [Dr. Steven M. LaValle](http://lavalle.pl/).
-I am now a Postdoc in the Electrical and Computer Engineering Department at Cornell University, in Dr. Kirstin Petersen's [Collective Embodied Intelligence Lab](https://cei.ece.cornell.edu/).
+I am now a Postdoc in the Electrical and Computer Engineering Department at Cornell University, in Dr. Kirstin Petersen's [Collective Embodied Intelligence (CEI) Lab](https://cei.ece.cornell.edu/).

 [My CV is here](files/NillesCV.pdf).
 My most up-to-date publication record is on